-GRECCs, VA facilities with geriatric resources, and VA medical centers that have geriatrics teams can adopt this program, as can other integrated health systems.
+GRECCs, VA facilities with geriatric resources, and VA Medical Centers that have geriatrics teams can adopt this program.
 Other integrated health systems with telemedicine capabilities and established geriatric teams can also use this program.
 The GRECC Connect Project supports rural providers treating older Veterans living in rural communities.
-Findings suggest that providing rural providers with educational and clinical consultation increases Veteran access to specialty care and provides additional resources to rural providers.5 This program has successfully demonstrated its potential to improve rural providers' ability to provide treatment for older Veterans.5
+Findings suggest that providing rural providers with educational and clinical consultation increases Veteran access to specialty care and provides additional resources to rural providers.
+This program has successfully demonstrated its potential to improve rural provider's knowledge in and ability to provide treatment for older Veterans.

-Needs Addressed
+Need Addressed

-Rural Veterans tend to be older, on average, than their urban counterparts.2 In 2023, 41% of rural Veterans were between 55 and 74 years old.
-Those aged >75 years old comprised 27%.2 Roughly 20% of older adults have at least five chronic conditions, making them more likely to be taking multiple prescription medications; they are also more likely to experience adverse drug events.1 Older Veterans living in rural areas often do not have access to specialized geriatric care, which limits their ability to receive critical health services.
+Rural Veterans tend to be older, on average, than the general U.S. population.2 Almost half of rural Veterans are between 55 and 74 years old, and another 26 percent are over the age of 75.2 Roughly 20 percent of older adults have at least five chronic conditions, increasing the likelihood of older adults taking multiple prescription medications and thus the risk to adverse drug events.1 Older Veterans living in rural areas often do not have access to specialized geriatric care, which limits their ability to receive critical health services.

 Rural communities have limited access to primary and specialty care providers.
-This may be in part due to the closure of rural hospitals and recent health policies that have a strong focus on urban health delivery.6 Another challenge is the limited number of physicians trained in geriatric care.
-In the U.S., there are an estimated 7,300 certified geriatricians, and the majority are based in urban health care facilities.7 As the U.S. population continues to age, the need for geriatricians is expected to grow to 30,000 by 2030.8
+This may be in part due to the closure of rural hospitals and recent health policies that have a strong focus on urban health delivery.
+Another challenge is the limited number of physicians trained in geriatric care.
+In the U.S., there are an estimated 7,500 certified geriatricians, and the majority are based in urban health care facilities.
+As the U.S. population continues to age, the need for geriatricians is expected to grow to 17,000.